Solo-FL/SoloPy/README.rst

 - The bit-rate has to be the same as the one used in the code

-- The following CAN transciever module  `"PiCAN2" <https://copperhilltech.com/pican-2-can-bus-interface-for-raspberry-pi/>`__ has been used to test the library:
+- The following CAN transceiver module  `"PiCAN2" <https://copperhilltech.com/pican-2-can-bus-interface-for-raspberry-pi/>`__ has been used to test the library

 Dependencies